Thursday, September 21, 2023

 Output: {‘Class’: ‘B.tech’, ‘Semester’: ‘3’, ‘Admission’: ‘2020’, ‘Address’: ‘USA’}

-popitem() is another dictionary function that we can use to remove an item and return the deleted key-value pair.
+popitem() is another dictionary function to remove an item and return the deleted key-value pair.

 You can also delete all items in a dictionary using the clear() method.